Kuanhao-Chao/splam/docs/source/index.rst

 .. splam is useful if you want to :

 1. Improving your **alignmnet file**.
 Splam evaluates the quality of splice alignments and removes those that contain spurious splice junctions.
-This removal process significantly enhances the quality of the downstream transcriptome assembly [:ref:`Link <alignment-detailed-section>`].
+This removal process significantly enhances the quality of downstream transcriptome assemblies [:ref:`Link <alignment-detailed-section>`].

 2. Evaluating the quality of introns in your **annotation file or assembled transcripts** [:ref:`Link <annotation-detailed-section>`].